 Earl Darius Etienne – Dominica

-Born in Massacre, on the west coast of the island of Dominica and currently living in Mahaut, Earl received training at the Jamaica School of Art, now the Edna Manley School of Visual Arts.
+Born in Massacre, on the west coast of the island of Dominica and currently living in Mahaut, Earl Etienne received his formal training at the Jamaica School of Art, now the Edna Manley School of Visual Arts.
 Etienne is known for his trademark technique called bouzaille or flambeau, a method of using a carbon flame to apply forms to canvas.
 A brilliant painter and conceptual artist; he is equally adept at capturing his culture as it manifests itself around him.
-Now retired to life as a full time creative, he has managed to extend himself into many areas in service to his fledgling nation and presently works as senior cultural officer, painter / coordinator of events / curator/ carnival costume designer / art graphic consultant/ set designer / founding member of associations related to preservation and cultural awareness of historical and architectural heritage.
+Now retired to life as a full time creative, he has managed to extend himself into many areas in service to his fledgling nation as senior cultural officer, painter / coordinator of events / curator/ carnival costume designer / art graphic consultant/ set designer / founding member of associations related to preservation and cultural awareness of historical and architectural heritage.
 His works are collected throughout the Caribbean and in many nations across the world.

 Ras Ilix Heartman – Barbados

 Ras Ilix Heartman, wood sculptor and farmer, was born in Barbados.
 His first international exposure was at the Third Havana Biennial in Cuba which was followed by the “In The Spirit Festival" at Martha's Vineyard in Massachusetts, Since then his work has been exhibited at numerous exhibitions in Barbados and in the U.S. His sculpture Melchizedek was awarded "Best In Show" at the 1997 Black History Month Exhibition held at New York’s Hintersteiner Gallery in Washington Heights.
 Ras Ilix’ 2012 solo show received critical acclaim at the Queen’s Park Gallery in Barbados.
 His sculptures are a part on many private and public collections including the Barbados National Collection.